stephendasilva-snhu/stephendasilva-snhu.github.io/artifact1.md

 ## Fulfilled Course Outcomes

+The specific fulfillments are described above, but the main course outcomes fulfilled in this enhancement were:

 I. Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science

 III.
 Design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices